ATS Annual Symposium To Go Virtual

 “We are seeking church members who want to study deeper,” says Wells.
 “As a centrist voice, ATS demonstrates that theologians can connect lay members with Adventist theology in the presence of solid Adventist scholarship.”

-All ATS members are encouraged to like and follow the ATS Facebook page.
-You can find it at https://www.facebook.com/adventisttheologicalsociety7/.
+All ATS members are encouraged to like and follow the ATS Facebook and Instagram pages.
+You can find them at https://www.facebook.com/adventisttheologicalsociety7/. and https://www.instagram.com/adventisttheologicalsociety/

 Teaching Biology From a Biblical Worldview